VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # Samples are de-duplicated on a per-series basis.
 See https://docs.victoriametrics.com/keyconcepts/#time-series
   # and https://docs.victoriametrics.com/#deduplication
   # The deduplication is performed after input_relabel_configs relabeling is applied.
-  # By default the deduplication is disabled.
+  # By default the deduplication is disabled unless -remoteWrite.streamAggr.dedupInterval or -streamAggr.dedupInterval
+  # command-line flags are set.
   #
   # dedup_interval: 30s